Jose-N/under_review/README.md

 Deployment

-This app is build on a Ruby-On-Rails framework, use the command 'rails s' to launch the app from your terminal onto your local server.
+This app is build on a Ruby-On-Rails framework, with a React heavy front end.
+To run these concurrently, use the command 'foreman start -f Procfile.dev' to launch the app from your terminal onto your local server.

 Built With